GarthJL1965/kclyu_rpi_rootfs/README.md

 ```
 *note1 : Download the image file from [Raspberry PI download page](https://www.raspberrypi.org/downloads/raspberry-pi-os/) and if possible, use the img file after unzip the img.zip file after download completed.*
 ## Making RootFS with rsync
-**NB : This code was originally python2 and as such wouldn' run on python3.**
+**NB : This code was originally python2 and as such wouldn't run on python3.**

 Things I've done:
 - Created a new python3 branch
-- bracketed exceptions, so OSError,e -> (OSError, e), ditto IOErrors
+- bracketed exceptions, so OSError,e -> (OSError, e), ditto IOError
 - Fixed some print statments (surrounded with brackets)
+- changed the way the data directory is located so the program can be run from 'outside' the repo/dir (wrt rpi_rootfs.py)

 ToDo:
 - Add better logging & command-line options